HotStudio/touchy/README.md

 # Touchy

-Touchy is a jQuery plugin for managing touch and gesture events on WebKit browsers, such as Mobile Safari or Android Browser, or any browser that supports the ontouchstart, ontouchmove and ontouchend events.
+Touchy is a jQuery plugin for managing touch events on W3C-compliant browsers, such as Mobile Safari or Android Browser, or any browser that supports the ontouchstart, ontouchmove and ontouchend events.

 It creates new custom events that a programmer may utilize at a high level, such as "touchy-pinch" and "touchy-rotate" among others, and thus avoid the low-level work of combining touch and gesture events to achieve these common gestural controls.

-The minified file size is ~9.52KB (~2.72KB gzipped)
+The minified file size is 9.43KB (2.69KB gzipped).

+## Log ##

+* April 11, 2013
+  * Version 1.1
+  * Added preventDefault options for the three phases: start, move, end.
+  * Condensed the code a bit, shaving 0.05kb off the gzip size.
+  * Fixed the wheel rotation examples, which had some bad CSS syntax in them.
+* August 8, 2012
+  * Rotation velocity may now return negative values
+* August 3, 2012
+  * Fixed backwards compatibility to support jQuery back to version 1.4.2
+* July 11, 2012
+  * Added test pages to the repository
+* September 6, 2011
+  * Touchy released at the San Francisco JavaScript Meetup
+* August 1, 2011
+  * Formal work on Touchy began, drawing upon earlier prototypes.

 ## Example Usage